-The Godalming Woolsack club joined with other Rotary clubs to provide hundreds of disadvantaged young people with a great day out
+The Godalming Woolsack club joins with other Rotary clubs every year to provide hundreds of disadvantaged young people with a great day out

 Kids Out is a charity started in 1999, supported by Rotary, for the benefit of children who are disadvantaged.